-Genealogist Mike Sharpe shares his tips for making the most of a visit to a family history fair such as Who Do You Think You Are?
-Live!
+Genealogist Mike Sharpe shares his tips for making the most of a visit to a family history fair such as Family Tree Live!

 For exhibitors, prioritise those who are ‘must see’ so you can make sure you get to them first.
 Don’t forget the various expert zones, such as the heirloom detectives, photo daters and military experts.

 The day before your visit, get together everything you’ll need to take:

 - A copy of your research, or at least those parts that you wish to discuss with experts.
 This could be in the form of a printout, in a ring-binder or on a mobile device